z3h4/useful-commands/RoR/interview_questions.md

 ### What is Ruby on Rails?

 - Ruby on Rails (RoR) is a server-side, open-source web application framework written in Ruby.
-- It follows the Model–View–Controller (MVC) pattern and emphasizes two principals:
+- It follows the Model–View–Controller (MVC) pattern and emphasizes two key principals:
   - Don’t Repeat Yourself
   - Convention over Configuration
 - RoR provides a pre-made solution to help developers save time on tedious and repetitive tasks.
 Essentially, you don’t have to write each line of code all over again.